How to Cook a Filet Mignon

 Ideal Filet Mignon Doneness

-For an incredibly tender filet mignon experience, our chefs recommend cooking a filet mignon rare to medium-rare.
-Filet mignon has less marbling than other steak cuts, so be careful – the steak will dry out if you overcook it.
-Measure doneness using a meat thermometer – rare is 120°F with a cool to warm red center, and medium-rare is 130°F with a warm red center and perfect steak texture.
+For an incredibly tender filet mignon experience, our chefs recommend cooking to rare to medium-rare doneness.
+Filet mignon has less marbling than other steak cuts, so be careful because the steak will dry out if you overcook it.
+To measure doneness using a meat thermometer, rare is 120°F, with a cool to warm red center, and medium-rare is 130°F, with a warm red center and perfect steak texture.

 Make Sure Your Steak is Done the Way You Like It

-Our comprehensive steak doneness guide will help you understand the way texture, flavor and juiciness of your steak are affected by it’s doneness level, so you can make sure you cook your filet mignon just the way you like it.
+Our comprehensive steak doneness guide will help you understand the way the texture, flavor, and juiciness of your steak are affected by its doneness level, so you can make sure you cook your filet mignon just the way you like it.